How Can I Help My 2-Month-Old Develop Healthy Sleep Habits?

 Sleep and your 4-month-old infant

-After 4 months or so, infants are quite capable of sleeping for nine to 10 hours at a time at night.
+After four months or so, infants are quite capable of sleeping for nine to 10 hours at a time at night.
 They don’t need to eat during this time.
 If you decide to feed your baby, they will develop a pattern called trained night feeding.

 “Everybody wakes up during the night and then goes back to sleep.
 We reassure ourselves that nothing has changed and don’t even remember having woken up the next day,” Dr. Levy says.